Challenger Banks: Niche is the New Black

 - The introduction of certain regulatory changes focussed on the consumer’s rights and needs.
 Such examples include PSD2, OpenBanking and GDPR.

 What are challenger banks?

 Disruptor banks appeared as a reaction to the inflexibility of traditional banks.
-They usually incorporate cutting edge technology and can be characterised as highly adaptive.
+They usually incorporate cutting edge technology and we can characterise them as highly adaptive.
 In most cases, they operate globally.

 What are the constraints that challenger banks face?

 Some of the challenges that these disruptors face include their advantage as first movers, yet lack of scalability.
 Challenger banks’ biggest obstacle is the need to monetise their customer base.
-These companies need to appeal to more customers in order to generate revenue and have higher volumes of data available to personalise their services.
-As of now, no challenger is breaking even or making profit.
+Therefore, these companies need to appeal to more customers in order to generate revenue and have higher volumes of data available to personalise their services.
+Currently, no challenger is breaking even or making a profit.

 Some of the challenges that these disruptors face include their advantage as fast movers, yet a lack of scalability.
 Challenger banks’ biggest obstacle is the need to monetise their customer base.
-These companies need to appeal to more customers in order to generate revenue and have higher volumes of data available to personalise their services.
-As of now, no challenger is breaking even or making a profit.
+Consequently, these companies need to appeal to more customers in order to generate revenue and have higher volumes of data available to personalise their services.
+However, as of now, no challenger is breaking even or making a profit.

 Challenger banks’ customers are protected by the Financial Services Compensation Scheme (FSCS), which guarantees reimbursement in case of credit unions going down.